Nick Masons original 250 GTO with 3 vents on front wings,

 Above is me with that latest progress of the body which we took to Beaulieu where it generated quite a lot of interest.

 Also the front wing side 2 or 3 vents are they wired or just a small 10 or 12 mm flange at 90 Degrees ??.
+These are wired with 2mm wire.

 Any info on the tubelar framework supporting the bodywork to the Chassis ??.